 Frank Peregory’s medals are on display in the on-site museum.

 The third Medal of Honor winner in the Normandy American Cemetery is Theodore Roosevelt, Jr., son of President Theodore Roosevelt.
-Quentin Roosevelt, Junior’s brother, moved here to be next to his brother.
+Quentin Roosevelt, Junior’s brother, moved here next to his brother.
 Quentin is the only soldier in the cemetery from World War I.

 Other burials of interest in the cemetery are:

 The circular cemetery chapel is limestone and granite.
-A black marble altar sits on a two tiered limestone platform.
+A black marble altar sits on a two-tiered limestone platform.

-Inside the chapel you’ll find an inscription that says “Think not only upon their passing remember the glory of their spirit.”
+Inside the chapel, you’ll find an inscription that says “Think not only upon their passing remember the glory of their spirit.”

-The memorial consists of a large semi-circular colonnade, a reflecting pool, a massive sculpture, and loggias to the north and south with large murals that depict the positions of Allies and Axis Powers during the D-Day assault.
+A centerpiece of the grounds, this memorial consists of a large semi-circular colonnade, a reflecting pool, a massive sculpture, and loggias to the north and south with large murals that depict the positions of Allies and Axis Powers during the D-Day assault.

-The stones set in the memorial area floor are from Omaha Beach.
+Stones set in the memorial area floor are from Omaha Beach.

 The map on the south loggia depicts the Normandy landings and subsequent movement inland; the north loggia map shows the Allied movements through Western Europe from D-Day until the German surrender in May 1945.